 What qualifies a motorhome as one of the best Class B RVs?
 How do you find your best fit?
 Depending on your lifestyle and traveling goals, here are a few criteria you might want to consider before deciding.

 Class B RVs aren’t large, and the floor plans should be optimized so that their limited space doesn’t feel cramped or underutilized.
-It has to be easy to move around while on the inside without changing the layout to access any part of the interior.
+It should be easy to move around while on the inside without changing the layout to access any part of the interior.

-Boondocking is also known as dry camping, and it’s a common practice among off-road explorers.
+Boondocking is also known as dry- or dispersed camping, and it’s a common practice among off-road explorers.
 Many of the best Class B RVs include propane, water tanks, and generators.
-Others also include solar prep or installed panels, allowing you to go adventuring for a week or two without needing to hook up at a campground.
+Others also include solar prep or installed panels, allowing you to go adventuring for a week or two without needing to hook up at an RV park.

 Most Class B motorhomes include a wet bath, which is a small room that combines the toilet and shower into a single space.
 If that doesn’t appeal to you, you may want to consider a larger model that includes a dry bath.

 Since space is already limited, many Class B motorhomes either have a sofa or twin singles that convert into a double bed.
 Some larger models may have both.
 However, it’s rare for RVs of this size to comfortably sleep more than two to three people.